 You can also try using food puzzles and Kongs to keep your German Shepherd's mind challenged and engaged.
 Toys such as this will help your German Shepherd to focus on his toys, instead of doing nothing.

-5. Make sure that your German Shepherd has plenty of exercise.
+5. Make sure that your German Shepherd has plenty of exercises.

 A tired dog is less likely to develop separation anxiety than one who is bored and has the energy to spare.
 Make sure that you exercise your German Shepherd regularly so that they have plenty of energy to burn off when you're not home.
 A long walk or run before you leave will help reduce their stress levels while you're gone.